DoSomething/create-and-share/README.md

-# Create and Share...on Rails!
+# Create and Share... on Rails!

 Create and Share is a campaign model used on DoSomething.org.
 Users are encouraged to upload a picture and provide some basic details that will show up in the gallery.